ucan-wg/invocation/README.md

 message() // A message interups the user
 ```

 Delegating a capability is like the statement `message`.
-Closure is akin to `message()`.
+Task is akin to `message()`.
 It's true that sometimes we know to run things from their surrounding context without the parentheses:

 ```js
 [1,2,3].map(message) // Message runs 3 times